 In decentralized exchanges, front-running is when someone tries to mine transactions, before mining other transactions that are already in the pending transaction pool (mempool).
 This can be achieved by specifying a higher transaction fee (gas price), and if the front-runner happens to be a miner he can order pending transactions in a way that benefits himself.

 The major scheme of front-running in Loopring (and any protocol for order-matching) are order-filch and ring-filch.
-Order-filch is when a front-runner steals one or more orders from a pending ring settlement transaction; and ring-filch is when a front-runner steals the entire ring from the pending transaction.
+Order-filch is when a front-runner steals one or more orders from a pending ring settlement transaction, and ring-filch is when a front-runner steals the entire ring from the pending transaction.

-Before continuing, it is worthy mentioning that the default Loopring match-engine does not guarantee First-Come-First-Serve (instead, it uses the over-the-counter or OTC model), meaning that orders’ timestamps are totally ignored.
+Before continuing, it is worth mentioning that the default Loopring match-engine does not guarantee First-Come-First-Serve (instead, it uses the over-the-counter or OTC model), meaning that orders’ timestamps are totally ignored.
 This further implies that front-running a trade has no impact on the actual price of that trade — Loopring only supports limit-price orders.

 Anatomy of Orders and Rings in Loopring 1.0 & 1.1